adoyle-h/neovim-config/README.en.md

   - `pip3 install --upgrade --user pynvim`
   - `pip2 install --upgrade --user pynvim` (it is optional)
 - [Nerd Font][].
 Recommend [DejaVuSansMonoForPowerline Nerd Font][font].
 And change your terminal font setting.
+- Linux and MacOS are supported.
+Windows not.

 ## Installation